akauppi/mp/README.md

 *tbd.
 If needed, a separate `docs/` file about this.*

-## WARNING ON MULTIPASS 1.14!!
+## 📛WARNING ON MULTIPASS 1.14.0!!

-It some some issues with mounts.
+It has issues with mounts, and/or active instances in general.
 Until those are resolved, you should:

-- **AVOID** any maintenance-like commands on a running instance
+- **AVOID** any maintenance-like commands on a **running instance**

    This means no `multipass mount`, `umount`, `restart` or `delete`.